apache/doris-website/docs/data-operate/import/import-way/spark-load-manual.md

 There is no need to build a global dictionary, just specify the corresponding field in the load command, the format is: ```doris field name=binary_bitmap (hive table field name)```

-Similarly, the binary (bitmap) type of data import is currently only supported when the upstream data source is a hive table.
+Similarly, the binary (bitmap) type of data import is currently only supported when the upstream data source is a hive table,You can refer to the use of hive bitmap [hive-bitmap-udf](../../../ecosystem/external-table/hive-bitmap-udf)

 ### Show Load